zyellowhorse/golang-cli-playbook/task/module1.md

 Recall what you have read in the above documentation and check flags that are available to the `go env` command.
 What is the flag to specify the output to be in JSON format?

+We also need to redirect the output to a file, namely `module1.json`.

-In the terminal, write the complete command (go + sub-command + flag) as your answer for Task 2.
+In the terminal, write the complete command (go + sub-command + flag > module1.json) as your answer for Task 2.

 ## Extra help